Should I run every day? It’s a simple question, but the answer demands a little more than a yes or no.

+Is running everyday bad?
 While there are plenty of benefits to a daily running routine, there are also some serious risks to consider when asking if you should run every day.
 The high-impact nature of running puts a lot of stress on your body and running every day without incorporating recovery days can lead to injury.

 Common overuse injuries that can occur from running every day are shin splints and stress fractures.
 If you catch shin splints early, they can be rehabbed by cutting back on training, stretching and strengthening the calves using the techniques in this video.

 If you are an experienced runner whose training plan does call for running 6-7 days a week, be sure to focus on recovery just as much as active training.
 To avoid these injuries, pay attention to your body, don’t be afraid to allow your body to recover and incorporate these injury prevention exercises into your running routine.

 Running everyday can be dangerous if you don’t go about it the right way.
 While you can run everyday, that doesn’t necessarily mean you should—not without a plan, at least.